uhasker/getting-things-done-in-next-js/src/chapter6/03-hyperlinks-and-images.md

 ## Hyperlinks and Images

 <div style="text-align: right"> <i> Who uses alt tags on images?
-They're just decorations, right? <br> - Seconds before disaster </i> </div>
+They're just decorations, right? <br> — Seconds before disaster </i> </div>

 ### Hyperlinks

 One of the most important HTML elements is the **hyperlink**.
-You are probably already familiar with hyperlinks - they allow you to link web pages, documents or other resources from your page.
+You're probably already familiar with hyperlinks—they allow you to link web pages, documents or other resources from your page.
 If the link is clicked, the linked page is typically opened in your browser for you to see.

 Here is how you can create a hyperlink: